 54. How do I get from one part of the park to another using public transportation?

-The Tuolumne Meadows hiker bus makes one trip a day, starting in Yosemite Valley and traveling to Tuolumne Meadows with stops at various trailheads on Tioga Road.
-It returns to Yosemite Valley in the afternoon, making the same stops.
+stops.

 Yosemite Area Regional Transportation System (YARTS) provides service between Yosemite Valley, Wawona, and Tuolumne Meadows for a fee.
 For more information visit Yosemite Public Transportation.

 55. How do I get to the park?